frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/resource-detail-report.rst

                               not immediately impact the delivery of any demand.
                             | A criticality of 999 indicates an operationplan that isn't used at all to
                               meet any demand.
+Net duration                Actual duration of the operation, which doesn't include any unavailable time
+                            between the start and end date.
 Inventory Status            The Inventory Status of the operationplan.
 Status                      Status of the operationplan:

                             - proposed: newly proposed by the planning tool